Atlas VPN vs NordVPN

 Best VPN for Gaming

-Atlas VPN’s higher latency and occasional spikes make it less appealing to gamers.
-You might manage casual play on nearby servers, but competitive titles will suffer.
-There’s also no split tunneling on desktop, so all traffic runs through the VPN, potentially increasing lag.
+Atlas VPN’s higher latency and occasional connection spikes make it less ideal for online gaming.
+You can still enjoy casual titles on nearby servers, but competitive multiplayer gamers may notice lag and inconsistent ping times.
+Since there’s no split tunneling on desktop, all your traffic, including game updates, passes through the VPN, adding more delay.

 Best VPN for Remote Work